phackt/phackt.github.io/_posts/2020-09-22-securitytube-redteam-labs-invoke-recon.markdown

 Also do not overlook the **post exploitation** part.
 And don't forget to note where you struggled at, during the exam it will be a pity to lose time on a thing you already faced.

-Also not so many services will be exposed, and you also will be firewalled.
+Not so many services will be exposed, and you also will be firewalled.

-Talking about firewalling, we agree that sometimes it's more comfortable to have a **RDP** session rather than any command line session.
+Talking about **firewalling**, we agree that sometimes it's more comfortable to have a **RDP** session rather than any command line session.
 In the following example we will assume that we have a shell on a server and we have just a few ports which are accessible. **5985** is a good candidate but **WinRM** is already running on the server.

 *In the following example, be aware that if you execute the following commands from a Remote Powershell session, you will be disconnected because we set the RDP listen port to 5985, so we will have to ```sc.exe stop WinRM``` before running Remote Desktop Service.*